glandre/peaks-and-valleys/README.md

 - A valley is an integer or series of integers that is below the immediately preceding and following ints.
 For example, in the sequence [6,1,4] the "1" would be a valley.

+## Solution Approach

+The idea is to compute the number of peaks, and, the number of valleys.
+The result should be `totalCastles = peaks + valleys + 1`.

+Notice the assumption that we can **always build a castle in the first** position of the array provided that it is not empty.
+Since a valley is preceded by at least one `DOWN` direction, and a peak is preceded by at least one `UP` direction, it is safe to say that there will be no peak or valley starting from the first position.

+Because of that, it's safe to add one to the sum of peaks and valleys.
+This `one` will also handle plain areas and array with only one number.

+### Complexity

+The algorithm is **linear amortized**, because `getDirections`, `countPeaks` and `countValleys` are linear and are run only once each.

 ## Instructions to Install

 Run the command: